basiliscos/cpp-bredis/README.md

 ## Subscriptions

-There is no specific support of subscriptions, but you can easily build your own like
+There is no specific support for subscriptions, but you can easily build your own like

 ### synchronous subscription